 “Christian, you’re getting better,” she said.
 “You’re getting it.
 Really!”
 They stood facing each other now and she wondered how her complexion was behaving at that particular moment.
 Then she sucked her teeth discreetly, in case any carrot stick remnants had gotten lodged there.

-“Well, I’ll trust your judgment, since you’re the Chem. expert.”
+“Well, I’ll trust your judgment, since you’re the chem expert.”

 “I’m not sure I’d call myself an expert.
-But so far, I understand what’s going on in class.”
+But, so far, I understand what’s going on in class.”

 “That’s good enough for me.
 I can’t afford to be kicked off this team.
 At least, that’s what my dad likes to keep reminding me.”

-One had curly blond hair and was chewing her gum with her mouth open.
-The other girl had bright red hair and was lost in her own phone, tapping away with pink bedazzled finger nails.
-All three girls wore their school skirts shorter than the mandated knee-length.
+A tall, dark-haired girl with a tight ponytail and glossy, crimson lips sidled up to him, with two other girls close behind.
+One girl with curly blond hair was chewing gum with her mouth open, while the other, with bright red hair, was lost in her own phone, tapping away with pink-bedazzled finger nails.
+All three wore their school skirts shorter than the mandated knee-length.

 “Hey,” Maria with the ponytail said.

-The girl brushed an invisible strand of hair from her forehead and turned her body from side to side as she watched him tap on his phone.
-Then she cleared her throat.
+Faith returned their greetings with a smile and a nod, but was more interested in watching Carla close the gap between herself and Christian.
+The blond girl brushed an invisible strand of hair from her forehead and twisted from side to side as she watched him tap on his phone.
+She cleared her throat.

-“Omg, Carla, really?”
+“OMG, Carla, really?”

 “What?”
-The girl glared back at her friend.
+Carla glared at her friend.